 Defining a new category of genetic tests

-By revealing genetic risk factors, Fertilome enables more refined diagnoses and treatment decisions than physical examinations or existing diagnostic tests alone.
-Using Fertilome can help you frame conversations around reproductive health and family building as a proactive journey.
+By revealing genetic risk factors, the Fertilome test enables more refined diagnoses and treatment decisions than physical examinations or existing diagnostic tests alone.
+Using the genetic test can help you frame conversations around reproductive health and family building as a proactive journey.

 Identify subclinical factors